-The IT Support group is available to support you in all IT related issues.
-You can contact them by phone, email or visit them outside the computer labs at Saltmätargatan, 13-17.
-For contact information and a list of IT-related services available for you as a student, please see the IT Support page on the SSE Portal.
+Student IT Support (SITS) is available to support you in all IT related issues.
+You can contact them by phone, email or visit their helpdesk outside the computer labs at Saltmätargatan, 13-17.
+For contact information and a list of IT-related services available for you as a student, please see the Support page on the SSE Portal.
 You can also have your laptop configured such that you can access Eduroam, the worldwide internet service for university students, researchers and staff.